Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

 The most costly installment loan mistakes include overborrowing, ignoring APR versus interest rate, missing payments, skipping prepayment penalty checks, and rolling over loans.
-As of June 2025, borrowers who miss even one payment can see credit scores drop by up to 110 points, turning a manageable debt into a financial crisis.
+Borrowers who miss even one payment can see credit scores drop by up to 110 points, turning a manageable debt into a financial crisis.

-Installment loan mistakes are more common — and more expensive — than most borrowers realize.
+Installment loan mistakes are more common, and more expensive, than most borrowers realize.
 According to the Consumer Financial Protection Bureau’s consumer credit research, personal installment loan balances have surpassed $240 billion, yet millions of borrowers sign contracts without fully understanding the terms.
-If you are navigating your first or second loan, understanding what not to do is as important as knowing what to look for.
+If you are on your first or second loan, knowing what not to do matters as much as knowing what to look for.

 Are Borrowers Taking Out More Than They Actually Need?

 Many borrowers accept the full approved amount because it feels like “free money.”
-In reality, every extra dollar borrowed generates compounding interest.
-On a 36-month personal loan at 21% APR — close to the current average reported by the Federal Reserve’s G.19 Consumer Credit report — borrowing an unnecessary $3,000 extra costs roughly $1,050 in additional interest over the loan term.
+Every extra dollar borrowed generates compounding interest.
+On a 36-month personal loan at 21% APR, close to the current average reported by the Federal Reserve’s G.19 Consumer Credit report, borrowing an unnecessary $3,000 extra costs roughly $1,050 in additional interest over the loan term.

 How to Borrow the Right Amount